(See also Overview of Somatization.)

 Factitious disorder imposed on self was previously called Munchausen syndrome, particularly when manifestations were dramatic and severe.
 Factitious disorder imposed on another person may also occur.

 These patients initially and sometimes chronically become the responsibility of medical or surgical clinics.
 Nevertheless, the disorder is a mental problem, is more complex than simple dishonest simulation of symptoms, and is associated with severe emotional difficulties.

 Patients may have prominent borderline personality features and are usually intelligent and resourceful.
 They know how to simulate disease and are sophisticated regarding medical practices.
-They differ from malingerers because although their deceits and simulations are conscious and volitional, there are no obvious external incentives (eg, economic gain) for their behavior.
+They differ from malingerers because, although their deceits and simulations are conscious and volitional, there are no obvious external incentives (eg, economic gain, time off from work) for their behavior.
 It is unclear what they gain beyond medical attention for their suffering, and their motivations and quest for attention are largely unconscious and obscure.